madewithlove/elasticsearcher/docs/index-management.md

 This the minimum required for defining an index.
 If you require more extensive configuration, override the `getBody` method.

+### Using re-useable fragments

+You can abstract parts of your index to separate classes and re-use them.
+More about it in the [re-useable fragments](re-useable-fragments.md) documentation.

 ## Index registration

 The indices should be registered with the indices manager for further use in the package.
 The index object is only